-This is available, after consultation with a Consultant Haematologist, for the treatment of life-threatening bleeding related to warfarin overdose.
+For the treatment of life-threatening bleeding related to warfarin overdose.
 See the Trust policy: Guidelines for reversal of oral anticoagulant drugs (warfarin, dabigatran and rivaroxaban).
 Strict criteria for the use of PCC must be adhered to.
 The Emergency Department additionally holds a stock of PCC for Emergency Use.